Thomass1412/P3-BM-dashboard/README.md

 To build frontend, and backend and start the whole stack.
 Mostly for deployment.

 1. Enter the projects root directory
-2. Use `docker compose --profile prod up --build`
+2. Use `docker compose --profile frontend --profile backend up --build`
    - This will force a `--build` instead of pulling.
-   - The `--profile prod` enables the `spring-boot` container to be build (Not used when using `mvn spring-boot:run`, creates duplicate).
+   - WRONG -> The `--profile prod` enables the `spring-boot` container to be build (Not used when using `mvn spring-boot:run`, creates duplicate).
    - Docker compose will **built** and start a `spring-boot` container.
    - Docker compose will **built** and start a `frontend` container.
    - Docker compose will **pull** and start the `mongodb` container.